W-Floyd/blog/content/posts/nissan-keyfob/index.md

 Matching other listings, my specific model is the KBRASTU15.
 This is actually an FCC ID, so that's my next lead.

-This [fccid.io](https://fccid.io/KBRASTU15) listing is a rather useful, providing original FCC images and documents.
+This [fccid.io](https://fccid.io/KBRASTU15) listing is rather useful, providing original FCC images and documents.
 Unfortunately, the [internal images](https://fccid.io/KBRASTU15/Internal-Photos/Internal-Photos-140601.pdf) are low enough resolution to prevent reading the IC silkscreen.
 Interestingly, the aftermarket fob has a small fraction of the part count of the original fob, while still functioning perfectly.
 The most useful available document is the [Technical Description](https://fccid.io/KBRASTU15/Operational-Description/Technical-Description-139545.pdf).